Work and Writing I Do Not Do

 I do all this stuff for myself, but I don’t want to log in to anything on your end.

 I will write everything.
 But I deliver it to you in MS Word / PDF docs.
 So someone on your end needs to get it on the web, into your email service, into your sales funnel, onto Adwords/Facebook, etc.

 Note: If you become a steady monthly client, some of this can be part of our work.
 We’ll talk.

 Note: this is all in good fun.
 But if you do see yourself here, trust me, you should address that.
 Shout out to my fellow copywriters too: I know you’ve dealt with every one of these.
 E-mail me, we’ll talk about them!

 The impatient type-A who yells a lot and needs it done now – You get it done because you take no prisoners.
 You’re fast to the punch and even faster on the draw.
 You’re an aggressive disruptor.
 You work hard and you play hard.
-You say weekends are for the weak.
+You say weekends are for the weak, and you use the word “runway” a lot.
 And I find you really unpleasant.
 Go away.